canro91/Parsinator/README.md

 * Parser: It captures text based on a pattern
 * Transformation: It reduces lines spawning multiples pages into a single stream of text.

 Parsinator provides a set of basic skippers, parsers and transformation methods, but you can add your own entities.
+You can find a list of the available entities in the [Wiki](https://github.com/canro91/Parsinator/wiki)

 ### Parse patterns